emiliacb/go-queue-embeddings/README.md

 **Live on:**
 [go-queue-embeddings.onrender.com
 ](https://go-queue-embeddings.onrender.com/)
 > ⚠️ This demo runs on Render.com's free tier.
 It may show a 502 error during initialization after periods of inactivity.
-If this happens, please wait a few seconds and refresh the page.RetryClaude can make mistakes.
-Please double-check responses.
+If this happens, please wait a few seconds and refresh the page.
 >
 ## Goals:
 - Showcase concurrency patterns in Go using worker queues